blond-admin/BLonD/README.md

 VERSION CONTENTS
 ================

+2015-5-13
+v1.11.2 - Input paths have been corrected in the test cases main files.

 2015-5-11
 v1.11.1 - Fixed two bugs inside the preprocess_ramp routine.
 		- the General_parameters class has been reviewed to take innto account the output from